tris-tran/trsh/README.md

 - [ ] Add imports to library to only import the needed parts
     - [ ] Improve the package to only import the needed parts of library a imports should be declared in a special function.
+- [ ] COmplete validations in library db

 ## Creating basic script with the framework